Table of Contents

-- Don’t forget to comment below about your favourite (product)
+- Don’t forget to comment below about your favorite (product)

 - Visit us at (website) to order right away!

-If you want to be a popular Instagram account, coming up with and executing some Instagram contest ideas is a great start.
+Contest ideas are a great way to promote your brand.
 A competition made specifically for your followers will create curiosity around your product.
 It will give exposure to your brand and generate engagement.
-Entice your followers to take part in the competition by having interesting giveaways or prizes.
-Entry instructions, prize descriptions, etc. can be mentioned in the caption.
-It is good to spend quality time brainstorming ideas and researching previous campaigns.
+Entice your followers to participate in the competition by having attractive giveaways or prizes.
+The caption can mention entry instructions, prize descriptions, etc. It is good to spend quality time brainstorming ideas and researching previous campaigns.
 Remember to proofread and edit your content well before sharing.

 If you cannot find the right hashtags to include in your Instagram captions, many internet sites can help you.
 You can also find them in Instagram’s search field, which gives you a list of hashtags you can use.
 Hashtags are important to increase engagement.
 It is still a sure-shot way to get seen by new audiences.
 Hashtags are best when used at the end of your captions.
 Use the ones that go with your visual and caption, but make sure they are unique.
 You can even create a hashtag that will go well with your brand and use them in all your posts.
 Hashtags will also be shared by other users.
 Here are some hashtag tips for you: